An Obscure, but Historically Exemplary British Sports Car Brand Is Making a Grand Return

 TVR Automotive Ltd.

-It wouldn’t be until the 1980s and 1990s that TVR actually began producing cars to some degrees of volume.
+It wouldn’t be until the 1980s and 1990s that TVR rose to prominence and began producing cars to some degree of volume.
 The results were cars like the Tasmin/280i, 350i and later, the Griffith, Chimera, Cerbera, Tuscan, and Sagaris.

 Silver TVR sports car with sleek aerodynamic design and dark alloy wheels on a dark floor.